exosoftware/documentation/content/administration.rst

 Install and Maintain
 ====================

-These guides provide instructions on how to install, maintain and upgrade Odoo databases.
+These guides provide instructions on how to install, maintainx and upgrade Odoo databases.

 .. seealso::
     :doc:`History of Versions <administration/maintain/supported_versions>`